alexanderghose/mongoose-continue/w04/d1/express-intro-lab.md

 As always, the journey toward competence requires practice - so let's get on with it!

-## Exercise
+## Lab

 The goal of the exercise is to do put in a rep doing everything that you did during the Express lesson!
+In particular, we want to create an "index" page which shows you an overview of all of the data in your "todos" database.

-However, instead of To Dos, change up the data resource to something else, like `students` - your call.
+However, instead of "To Dos", change up the data resource to something else, like `students` or `shoes` - your call.

+Submit by pushing this to git and posting a link in your deliverables.

 ## Bonuses